Jerry Brudos: Suspect

-Despite her desire to never accompany Brudos on another date, the student had not outwardly told him of this intention, and investigators asked her to contact them if this man ever again called her to ask for a date.
+Despite her desire to never accompany Brudos on another date, the student had not told him of this intention, and investigators asked her to contact them if this man ever again called her to ask for a date.
 The girl agreed.
 One week after the discovery of Salee's body, on May 18, Brudos again contacted the young woman; he was arrested as he walked toward the agreed rendezvous that evening.

 Brudos provided police with his correct name, age and occupation, but gave a false address.
-With no legal basis to detain him, he was soon released from custody, although a background check revealed his history of physical and sexual violence towards women and a search of vehicle database records revealed he had resided in the district of Portland where Linda Slawson had last been seen alive and, upon discovering Brudos's actual address, investigators discovered he currently resided just blocks from the department store where Karen Sprinker had been abducted.
-Furthermore, although Brudos did not drive a Volkswagen Karmann Ghia, investigators discovered his mother owned such a vehicle and that he had been in possession of the car on April 22 — the date of the attempted abduction of Gloria Smith.
+With no legal basis to detain him, he was soon released from custody, although a background check revealed his history of physical and sexual violence towards women and a search of vehicle database records revealed he had resided in the district of Portland where Linda Slawson had last been seen alive.
+Upon discovering Brudos' actual address, investigators discovered he currently resided just blocks from the department store where Sprinker had been abducted.
+Furthermore, although Brudos did not drive a Volkswagen Karmann Ghia, investigators discovered his mother owned such a vehicle and that he had been in possession of the car on April 22—the date of the attempted abduction of Gloria Smith.
 Smith herself positively identified Brudos as the man who had attempted to abduct her.
 This information was deemed sufficient probable cause to obtain a search warrant of Brudos's property.

 Search of Brudos's property

 Eight days after Brudos's initial arrest, on May 26, a search of his property was conducted.
-Stowed within his garage, authorities discovered a large cache of women's lingerie and footwear, a list of phone numbers of sorority houses and college girls' living quarters and numerous Polaroid photographs of young women — some alive; some obviously deceased.
+Stowed within his garage, authorities discovered a large cache of women's lingerie and footwear, a list of phone numbers of sorority houses and college girls' living quarters and numerous Polaroid photographs of young women—some alive; some obviously deceased.
 Almost all the photographs had been taken in Brudos's garage, including several depicting a deceased woman hanging from the garage pulley with a mirror laid horizontally upon the floor directly beneath her feet.
-In one image, the reflection within the mirror depicted Brudos holding his Polaroid — indicating he had taken the photographs.
+In one image, the reflection within the mirror depicted Brudos holding his Polaroid—indicating he had taken the photographs.
 One of the individuals depicted in these photographs was rapidly identified as Karen Sprinker; she was depicted standing nude save for high-heeled slippers with an expression of stern fear, contemplation and/or apparent resignation on her face.
 A severed female breast, coated with epoxy, was also discovered upon a mantel in the living room.

 Police also discovered a coil of copper wiring determined to be of precisely the same type used to bind the bodies of Linda Salee and Karen Sprinker to engine components prior to their disposal in the Long Tom River.
 One length of rope confiscated by investigators was tied in precisely the same manner used to bind the victims' bodies.
 In addition, numerous engine components were scattered and stowed around the garage.
 These discoveries were deemed sufficient to place Brudos under constant surveillance.